-Due to COVID-19 and circumstances beyond our control, the Nursing Assistant program will not be offered for Winter quarter 2021.
-Please check back to this webpage for the status of the Spring 2021 cohort.
+Due to COVID-19 and circumstances beyond our control, the Nursing Assistant program will not be offered for spring quarter 2021.
+Please check back to this web page in July for the status of the Fall 2021 cohort.

 In just one quarter, the CBC Certified Nursing Assistant (NAC or CNA) program prepares

 you for entry-level positions in a variety of healthcare settings and helps you to

 take the next step in your nursing education.
 The program is designed to prepare candidates